venturadan/startup/notes.md

 - [] maybe try doing the CSS myself and then again with bootstrap?
 - [] CSS assignments
 	-[] startup
+- [] catch up on all JS readings
+- [] organize weeks 3?-6 into questions/blathering/etc.
-- [] Go back over instruction and edit typos
+- [] Go back over instruction up through CSS and edit typos
 - [] Divide instruction/schedule into week chunks
 - [] What to about the prodution deployment stuff in 1.7 slides we didn't cover and I don't understand?
 	- ask Lee about the staging/production envs and how the automated/continuous integration works (and why is there still a manual link there?)